Master Thoroughfare Plan

-Will Eldorado Parkway ever be widened to 6-lanes?
+9. Will Eldorado Pkwy. ever be widened to six lanes?

 As part of the ONE McKinney 2040 Comprehensive Plan Update, the city is looking at the role and function of all roads in McKinney in order to consider any necessary changes to the MTP.

-As part of this, there has been some consideration for identifying Eldorado Parkway as a future 6-lane roadway in the Master Thoroughfare Plan.
+As part of this, there has been some consideration for identifying portions of Eldorado Pkwy. as a future six-lane roadway in the Master Thoroughfare Plan.
 The proposed MTP is still a draft and has not been fully considered or approved by City Council.
-Residents and stakeholders will still have a number of opportunities where you can share your thoughts and feedback regarding what ends up being adopted.
+Residents and stakeholders will still have some opportunities where you can share your thoughts and feedback regarding what ends up being adopted.

-Major updates such as this (including changes to the MTP) involve extensive open participation so that the public can provide input and feedback prior to adoption of the plan.
+Major updates such as this (including changes to the MTP) involve extensive open participation so the public can provide input and feedback prior to plan adoption.
 As part of the formal adoption process, there will also be public hearings where the public can share their thoughts directly with the City Council during a regular City Council meeting.

 If you are interested in receiving information about the ONE McKinney 2040 Comprehensive Plan Update and/or about upcoming public outreach events, please send us an email.

-- As part of the proposed MTP, will there be new freeways shown for McKinney in the future?
+10. In the proposed MTP, are there any new freeways shown for McKinney in the future?

 With this in mind, it is possible that McKinney will see new freeways at some point in the future.

-A Limited Access Facility (also known as a controlled-access highway) is a type of highway which has been designed for high-speed vehicular traffic, with all traffic flow and ingress / egress regulated.
+A Limited Access Facility, also known as a controlled-access highway, is a type of highway that has been designed for high-speed vehicular traffic, with all traffic flow and ingress / egress regulated.
 Limited Access Facilities are commonly referred to as freeways or expressways.

-How does the City plan to address regional transportation pressures / needs?
+12. How does the city plan to address regional transportation pressures and needs?

-When could we expect to see new freeways in McKinney?
+13. When can we expect to see new freeways in McKinney?